Xaipix/mediaserver-collectors/README.md

 ### How To Use ###
 - Install and setup Telegraf, InfluxDB, and Grafana to work with eachother.
 - Use the provided mediaserver-collector.conf file.
+- Clone content of this repository into /etc/telegraf/telegraf.d/inputs
 - Restart Telegraf.
 - Import the dashboard by ID 16423, select your own InfluxDB database after clicking "Import".
 - Enjoy!